-Thank-you for your interest in becoming a Rotarian.
+Thank you for your interest in becoming a Rotarian.

 Nanaimo Daybreak Rotarians are a bubbly morning bunch.
-We meet every Wednesday and socialize before the start our 7 AM meeting at Origin at Longwood , main floor dining room.
+We meet every Wednesday and socialize before the start our 7 AM meeting at Origin at Longwood, main floor dining room.
 We are a younger club, with 40 plus members, and nearly equal female and male members.
 We welcome guests.
 Speak to one of us, our Executive or see the Contact Page for more details.

-Here’s some notes on becoming a Rotarian:
+Some notes on becoming a Rotarian:

-Individual Club’s are the cornerstone of Rotary, where the most meaningful work is carried out.
-All effective Rotary Clubs are responsible for four key elements: sustaining or increasing their membership base, participating in service projects that benefit our local and worldwide community, financially supporting The Rotary Foundation, and developing leaders to serve Rotary beyond the club level.
+Individual clubs are the cornerstone of Rotary, where the most meaningful work is carried out.
+All effective Rotary clubs are responsible for four key elements: sustaining or increasing their membership base, participating in service projects that benefit our local and worldwide community, financially supporting The Rotary Foundation, and developing leaders to serve Rotary beyond the club level.

 What you get out of Rotary depends largely on what you put into it.
-Many membership requirements are designed to help members become and remain active participants in their clubs and enjoy their Rotary experience.
+Many membership requirements are designed to help members become and remain active participants in their club and enjoy their Rotary experience.